IPCS INCHEM Home

 Dust explosion possible if in powder or granular form, mixed with air.

-The substance decomposes on heating or on burning producing toxic and irritating fumes including hydrogen cyanide, nitrogen oxides, and ammonia.
+Decomposes on heating and on burning.
+This produces toxic and irritating fumes including hydrogen cyanide, nitrogen oxides and ammonia.

 Density: 1574 kg/m³